xrdocs/8000/_blogs/2025-05-03-cisco-silicon-one-based-8712-mod-m-router-architecture.md

 # Conclusion

 This document discussed the Cisco 8712-MOD-M architecture and its use cases.
-Cisco 8712.MOD-M is a Cisco Silicon One™ K100 based 2RU fixed router with front panel port modularity.
+Cisco 8712.MOD-M is a Cisco Silicon One™ K100 based 2RU fixed routing platform with front panel port modularity.
 Modularity is achieved by 4 different types of Modular Port Adaptors(MPAs) which offers diverse port speed : 1G, 10G, 25G, 40G, 50G, 100G, and 400G.
 8712-MOD-M system addresses wide range of use cases which are detailed in above sections.

 # References
 [Cisco 8000 Cisco Silicon One™ Architecture & QOS](https://xrdocs.io/8000/blogs/Cisco-8000-QOS-architecture/)